Concerns as police seize 'prolific' number of guns in Bay of Plenty

 Police officers are coming across more and more firearms in their daily work, sparking concerns for their safety.
-Reporter Kiri Gillespie investigates exactly how many guns are being seized in the Bay of Plenty and why those on the front line believe there could still be many more no one knows about and why society should be worried.
+We look at exactly how many guns are being seized in the Bay of Plenty and Rotorua, why those on the front line believe there could still be many more no one knows about and why society should be worried.

-A total of 683 guns have been seized by police in the Bay over the past five years, sparking safety concerns from the police association.
+A total of 683 guns have been seized by police in the Bay of Plenty over the past five years, sparking safety concerns from the police association.

-New Zealand Police figures obtained by the Bay of Plenty Times reveal a total of 251 guns were seized by officers in the Western Bay area from 2014 to 2018.
-These include 135 rifles, 72 shotguns and five fake guns.
+New Zealand Police figures obtained under the official information act reveal a total of 190 guns were seized by officers in the Rotorua area from 2014 to 2018.
+These include 94 rifles, 60 shotguns, 10 handguns and 25 air guns and imitation weapons.

 New Zealand Police Association Bay of Plenty and Waikato director Scott Thompson said "the fact no one knows how many are out there" was a big concern.